Vertexvis/vertex-web-sdk/README.md

 ## Bumping Versions

-The project's release scripts will automatically bump version based on the `nextBumpVersion` that's specified in the projects `package.json` file.
+The project's release scripts will automatically bump version based on the `nextVersionBump` that's specified in the projects `package.json` file.
 When making a breaking change, you should run `yarn version:bump` and specify `minor`.
 This should be done as part of your PR.

-**Note:** minor is being used to signal breaking changes until the Web SDK hits 1.0.

 ## Releasing

-Run `yarn release` to create a release based on the `nextBumpVersion` that's specified in the projects `package.json` file.
+Run `yarn release` to create a release based on the `nextVersionBump` that's specified in the projects `package.json` file.
 This field tracks if the next version should be a `major`, `minor` or `patch` release.